Applications Are Currently CLOSED

 It all started to make sense.
 Having ASC and ADHD meant her brain was in a constant battle with completely opposite drivers!
 She was prescribed medication for her ADHD and the difference overnight was unbelievable.
 A drive and focus appeared in her we had never seen.
 She was going to school consistently, staying in class, getting her work done, revising at home - she was a completely new person!

-Now, with only a matter of months left at school she is in a place where she is predicted good GSCE results even though she has missed almost the entirety of her secondary school education.
+Roxi is at college now.
+Even though she missed almost the entirety of her secondary school education, she passed her GCSE's.
 We can only imagine what she would have been able to achieve had she had access to an assessment earlier in life and the support that comes with it.

-The Roxi Foundation was formed in 2024 to help as many young people and their families as possible in the Swindon area bypass lengthly NHS waiting lists and relieve pressure from under-funded local CAHMS & TAMHS services - giving young people the best possible outcomes in life.
+The Roxi Foundation was formed in 2024 to help as many young people and their families as possible in the Swindon area bypass lengthly NHS waiting lists by funding private assessments.
+We hope in turn this will relieve pressure from under-funded local CAHMS & TAMHS services and the NHS, giving young people the best possible outcomes in life.

 Copyright © 2024 The Roxi Foundation Community Interest Company (15521042) - All Rights Reserved.